Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ## Main Core Value: One less thing to remember

 Simplify the API as much as possible from the user perspective.
-Any additions or improvements should minimize things the user needs to remember.
+Any additions or improvements should minimize the things the user needs to remember.

 For example: One benefit of the validation_step is that the user doesn't have to remember to set the model to .eval().
 This helps users avoid all sorts of subtle errors.